Constitutional Litigation

 To complement their work in the classroom, Constitutional Litigation students spend three days over Spring Break in DC where, among other things, they tour the Department of Justice, meet with constitutional lawyers, and sit in on oral arguments at the US Supreme Court.

-Course Logistics & Funding Opportunities
+Course Logistics and Funding Opportunities

 Undergraduates of any major with an interest in law are eligible to apply for the Constitutional Litigation course and, once accepted, will be issued a permission number to enroll.
 In addition, all participants can apply for need-based scholarships to help offset the additional course fees associated with the Spring Break trip.